cpmoore0317/holbertonschool-AirBnB_clone_v3/README.md

-# AirBnB Clone - The Console
+# AirBnB Clone - RESTful API
-The console is the first segment of the AirBnB project at Holberton School that will collectively cover fundamental concepts of higher level programming.
-The goal of AirBnB project is to eventually deploy our server a simple copy of the AirBnB Website(HBnB).
-A command interpreter is created in this segment to manage objects for the AirBnB(HBnB) website.
+Encorporating and API for the AirBnB clone project series.
+A RESTful API (Representational State Transfer) is an architectural style for designing networked applications.
+It is an approach to building web services that adhere to the principles and constraints of REST.
+REST is not a protocol, but rather a set of architectural principles and constraints that use the HTTP protocol for communication.

 #### Functionalities of this command interpreter:
 * Create a new object (ex: a new User or a new Place)